 - One of the best natural options for improving circulation is cranberry.

-- Thanks to this fruit you’ll improve your circulation by its anti-coagulant effects.
-It’s amazing.
+- This fruit may improve your circulation thanks to its anti-coagulant effects.

 Drink cranberry juice and buy them dried or even frozen if they’re out of season.

-- This grape-based beverage is rich in powerful antioxidants, as well as ethanol, which regulate your levels of bad cholesterol.
+- This grape-based beverage is rich in powerful antioxidants, as well as ethanol, which may help regulate your bad cholesterol levels.

-- Red wine also delays the formation of plaque in your arteries and improves your circulation.
+- Red wine may also delay the formation of plaque in your arteries and improve your circulation.

 - Everybody loves carrots.
-They’re refreshing, easy on the palate, and go with everything – they’re also excellent when it comes to preventing thrombosis and embolisms.
+They’re refreshing, easy on the palate, and go with everything.
+They’re also excellent to reduce your risk of thrombosis and stroke.

-- This is because they’re a great source of beta-carotene, a substance that reduces the occurrence of heart attacks and balances your cholesterol levels.
+- This is because they’re a great source of beta-carotene, a substance that may help balance your cholesterol levels.

 You should definitely increase your consumption of these nine foods from now on.
 Your heart will thank you for it!It might interest you...